schemaanalyst/schemaanalyst/README.md

 defaults values should usually be sensible.
 While there are other parameters available for this class, it is generally not necessary to understand their purpose.*

+#### Test Data Generators

+There are multiple implemented test data generators avalible for you to use:

+ 1. `avsDefaults` - AVM implemenetation using default values
+ 2. `avs` - AVM implementation using random values
+ 3. `random` - Random data generator technique.

 ### Test Data Generation <a name="test-data-generation"></a>